AndyMic03/Polaris/SETUP.md

 Polaris uses CSV files to store game data.
 You can edit these files directly or use a spreadsheet program like Excel or Google Sheets and export to CSV.

+Each location has a team and a milestone.
+Milestones track progression, for example, the hint for Team A at Milestone 1, will point the player to the location of Team A's Milestone 2.

 > **_NOTE:_** If a field doesn't require a value, use NULL to ensure proper functionality.

 > **_IMPORTANT:_** All CSV files must be encoded using semicolon (;) separators.
 This is crucial for Polaris to